blogust

 Language learning also requires me to shut out my self.

 I have to kill the sense of shame which holds me back from ‘putting on an accent’ - that’s just ‘pronouncing things correctly’.
 I have to submit to the idiosyncrasies of the grammar, and the arbitrary pronunciations and spellings of words.
-I have to let go of my original sense of taste, which will rear its head to assert that the media of my target language is nonsensical or tacky, or that the food is disgusting.
+I have to let go of my original sense of taste, which by definition rejects other cultural norms or even flavours and foods.

 Once I have thrown these off, I can find a new self, one who is motivated to get closer to a charming language and a rich culture, without grumbling or cringing away.